 Some parents believe that having the sitter there after the kids are in bed should correspond to a lower pay rate.

 My advice-seeking friend decided that she could settle on a rate lower than the general $10/ hour consensus (even though she says she thinks that babysitters are generally underpaid) because the sitter “only has him for two hours awake…and then about five hours watching TV.”

 A friend backs her up on the lower pay rate: “she’ll be paid for watching TV pretty much.”

 Worse, another friend weighs in with a different solution: “I have a friend who pays one rate when the kids are awake and another while they are sleeping.”

 Excuse me, but what the hell kind of parental cheapskate thinks that the teenager watching over their children alone late at night deserves a lower rate because the kids are sleeping?
 Surely any parent knows that sudden illnesses can strike just as easily at night as they can during the day.
 Not to mention kids who might need comfort after a nightmare or become upset and disoriented to wake up without their parents near.

 Do you want your babysitter to feel that her responsibility level is reduced after-hours, just because the kids are sleeping?
-When I have kids (yep, that’s right, I’ve written this treatise on hiring babysitters when I have no kids of my own), I will certainly hope that my babysitter is just as alert in the evening as she would be during the day, and I’ll pay her accordingly.
+If I were to have kids (yep, that’s right, I’ve written this treatise on hiring babysitters when I have no kids of my own), I would certainly hope that my babysitter is just as alert in the evening as she would be during the day, and I’d pay her accordingly.